fahadsultan/csc222/syllabus.md

 3. Learning to effectively communicate understanding and solution to a problem
 4. Demonstrating the ability to improvise and think quickly on their feet
 5. The ability to work effectively in a team and collaborate with others towards solving a problem

-## Meeting Times

-The class meets all 5 weekdays,  <b><u>Monday through Friday</u></b>, for 3 hours each day from <u><b>9:30 AM - 12:30 PM</b></u>.

-The course is comprised of **15 meetings** from **May 8th - May 29th**, 2024.

-There will be **no meeting** on **Memorial Day** on May 27th, 2024.

-You are expected to work outside of class for at least 1.5 hours a weekday.
-This is a 2 credit course and you should expect to spend at least 4.5 hours a day on this course.

-As a rule of thumb, students should expect a minimum average total commitment of in- and out-of-class work time (broadly defined) of approximately 4.5 hours a day, 5 days a week, for 3 weeks (15 official class days) for a grand total of approximately 67.5 hours.

-This 67.5 hours (half of the expectations for a typical 4 credit class) represents an approximate total of in-class meetings and out-of-class conferences, reading, media viewing, problem solving, writing, practice, preparation, labs, reflection, fieldwork, workshopping, etc.

-4.5 hours a day * 5 days a week * for 3 weeks (15 official class days) = ~ 67.5 hours

-Each class would contain at least one computer programming problem.
-Students are expected to turn in at least 80% of the in-class problems within one hour maximum of the end of the class duration.

-To pass the class, students have to be present for at least 80% of the classes.

 ## Resources